 Entry & Permits

 Visa fees vary by nationality and visa type.
 For example, a single-entry L-Visa for US citizens approximates USD 185.
-Upon arrival, travelers present their passport and visa, complete an arrival card, and proceed through immigration, where fingerprints are often collected.
+Upon arrival, travelers present their passport and visa, complete an landing card, and proceed through immigration, where fingerprints are often collected.

 Additional Entry Details